 What Is Tea Tree Oil?

-Tea Tree oil is an essential oil that is extracted from the leaves of the Melaleuca alternifolia plant, which is native to Australia.
-It has long been used by Indigenous Australians as a natural remedy, but more recently it has become popular for use in human and pet products due to its wide range of benefits.
+Tea Tree oil is an essential oil extracted from the leaves of the Melaleuca alternifolia plant, native to Australia.
+Indigenous Australians have long used it as a natural remedy, and today it’s found in countless human and pet products because of its wide range of cleansing and odor-neutralizing benefits.

 Is Tea Tree Essential Oil Safe For Dogs?